bloominstituteoftechnology/Multi-Level-Feedback-Queue/src/Peer_Code_Review_Guide.md

 3. Show code and explain steps taken in implementing the project.

-4. Make sure project has complete features and works as expected.
+4. Make sure project has complete features and works as expected (e.g., passes tests).

 5. Make sure project shows/returns no errors or warnings.